project-serum/serum-dex/docs/staking.md

 member of the pool, all the existing member's shares are now worth two SRM.
 So to enter the pool without dilution, one would have to "create" at a price of 2 SRM per share.
 This means that rewarding stakers becomes more expensive over time.
-One could of course solve this problem by implementing arbitrary `n:m` pool token splits, which leads us right back to the problem of mutating glopal account state for an SPL token.
+One could of course solve this problem by implementing arbitrary `n:m` pool token splits, which leads us right back to the problem of mutating global account state for an SPL token.
 Furthermore, we haven't even touched upon dropping locked token rewards, which of course can't be dropped directly onto a pool, since they are controlled by an additional program controlling it's own set of accounts.
 So, if we did go with an AMM style pool, we'd need a separate